mhssamadani/ErgoStratumProxy/README.md

-# Simple Stratum Mining Proxy
+# Simple Stratum Mining Proxy for Ergo

 The current version of ergo miners only support http request and response.